ferrous-systems/rust-exercises/exercise-book/src/fizzbuzz.md

   - On each iteration the integer is tested with `fn fizzbuzz`
   - print the returned value.

+If you need it, we have provided a [complete solution](../../exercise-solutions/fizzbuzz/src/examples/fizzbuzz.rs) for this exercise.

 ## Knowledge

 ### Printing to console